ypan887/photo_gallery_react_on_rails/README.md

 # Introduction

+This is an react on rails project.
+First, I followed this react tutorial repo but rewrite the code in ES6.
+Then I expended the project with upload components and refactor the structure.
+Up until this commit, the client side code structure still looks very much like the original one.
+I refactored following the container and presentational pattern.

 ## Features

 ### Todo
-- Refactor components.
-Some componets are too big.
 - Add User authentication
-- Sever responding to ajax upload request is slow, there should be room for improvements
+- Sever responding to ajax upload request is slow after I added the crop feature, there should be room for improvements
 - Add button to dispaly the original image
+- Although this is a simple project, but may be I can use it to learn redux?
+Just a thought, yet.

+I deployed a demo and upload all my babys pictures and they looks great as a gift.

 ### React on Rails